amrzakizakisalih-alt/Projet_Analyse_Numerique_INSA/README.md

 ### Python Setup

-Requires Python 3 and scientific computing packages:
+*Requires Python 3 and scientific computing packages*

 **To run the matrix implementation**: